IosebKoplatadze/tbilisi-night/README.md

 - 🌙 **Dark theme** - Eye-friendly color scheme for late-night coding
 - ☀️ **Light theme** - Bright and comfortable for daytime use
+- ⚡ **Storm variant** - Enhanced syntax highlighting with vibrant colors from Monokai Pro
-- 🎨 Carefully crafted syntax highlighting for both variants
+- 🎨 Carefully crafted syntax highlighting for all variants
 - 🏙️ Warm color palette inspired by Tbilisi nights
 - ✨ Optimized for readability and aesthetics